 The use of white mulberry leaf as an anti-diabetic has been recorded in Chinese medicinal texts from as early as 500 AD!
 Recent studies have further examined the potential benefits of white mulberry leaf on stabilizing blood sugar levels for people living with diabetes.
 Initial studies have identified the presence of certain alkaloids in mulberry leaf which act as glucose inhibitors, thereby lowering blood sugar levels.

 While modern science is learning more about this time-tested ancient beverage, popular interest in white mulberry leaf tea is steadily increasing.
-Loaded with healthy nutrients and always organically cultivated without any additives, we know you’ll love the smooth, earthy aroma of Aumtea’s White Mulberry Leaf Tea.
+Loaded with healthy nutrients and always cultivated 100% free from pesticides and additives, we know you’ll love the smooth, earthy aroma of Aumtea’s White Mulberry Leaf Tea.